Nekland/Woketo/docs/index.md

 - The `frame` key configure the way Frames are managed
 - The `message` key configure the way Frames are stacked
 - The `messageHandlers` key contains your custom message handler, checkout the [message handler doc](#message-handler)
-- The `prod` key defined if your running environment is prod or not (similar to `debug` parameter in some environment)
+- The `prod` key defines if your running environment is prod or not (similar to `debug` parameter in some environment)

 ```php
 <?php